preludeorg/libraries/python/sdk/README.md

 # Probe SDK

-If you need access to the mHQ service beyond just launching a probe, this SDK is available for use.
+Use this utility if you want direct access to the Prelude API.

+> The detect-cli utility wraps around this SDK to provide a rich command line experience.

 ## Modules

-This SDK allows you to interact with several different mHQ services:
+This SDK allows you to interact with several Prelude modules:

 * Accounts (AccountController)
-* Endpoints (EndpointsController)
+* Endpoints (EndpointController)
-* Probes (ProbeController)
+* Database (DatabaseController)
-* TTPs (TTPsController)
+* Schedule (ScheduleController)

-Similar to the AWS Boto3 library, this is essentially just a wrapper around common API calls to our services.

-# Usage

-Install with:
+## Install

 ```bash
 pip install detect-sdk
 ```

-Then use it with:
+## Quick start

+The following example adds a new user to your account:

 ```python
 from detect_sdk.controllers.account_controller import AccountController